ffvv0123/Data-Structures/README.md

 - The results may vary depending on the software environment used.
 - To compare algorithms through this method, measurement time must be analyzed using the same hardware.

+To solve the above problem, we use the concept of a time complexity function.

 ###